Winner — The Canberra Medallion, The Australian Institute of Architects

 The large garden increases the permeability of the site and also radically reduces heat sink in the area.
 Passive solar principals are maximised by the design.

 All new work aims to maximise available daylight and optimise passive solar gain in winter, while ensuring that summer sun does not hit the glass.
 All windows are double-glazed.
 With active management of shade and passive ventilation, demands on mechanical heating and cooling are drastically reduced.
 A large water tank has been buried within the garden.
 All roof water is captured and reused to flush toilets and water the garden.
 Where possible Austin Maynard Architects have sourced local trades, materials and fittings.
-Solar panels with micro-inverters cover the old roof.

 The real sustainability of Empire comes from saving and working with the original build.
 Knocking down and replacing with an 8 star building will never be as sustainable as retaining and re-using.